tmr4/T41_Views/README.md

 My T41 software is required for the control app to function.
 The structure of the EEPROM is different from the original T41 software so a clean install is required.
 Note that some T41 functionality may not work in my version probably because I made breaking changes and haven't tested things that don't interest me at the moment.

 Unfortunately, a simple copy/paste port to version V049.2 isn't possible.
 While the main T41 USB serial code is in a single file, there are other changes to the T41 code, and I've made many changes to my version which I utilize here.
 Still, if you're interested in the app and are familiar with the T41 software, porting this to version V049.2 shouldn't be too difficult.

+## FAQs

+### Why not C++ instead of C#?

+I started out using C++ but had difficulties getting a few things to work.
+Turns out C# is more fully supported in WinUI 3 than C++.

+### Why not .Net Maui instead of WinUI 3?

+I looked into .Net Maui at the start of this project because of it's multiple platform design.
+However, it's controls were just enough different than the WinUI controls I was familiar with to require more work than I wanted to get this up and running.
+Maui has more robust support in Visual Studio than WinUI, including hot reboot, but that wasn't enough to get me to switch.
+Also it appeared at first glance all of the controls I needed/wanted weren't available in Maui.
+Finally, I don't have a need for a multi-platform app.

+### Why not use V049.2 or T41EEE instead of your own T41 software version?

+Probably timing more than anything else.
+It's still too early in development to have multiple people working on the same version of software without constantly having to deal with breaking changes.
+I choose to spend my time on more productive efforts.
+And off course there still isn't an official repository for V049.2.

+### Why not use Kenwood computer control commands instead of you own?

+You can probably see from the code that I started with a subset of Kenwood commands but after a while it seemed silly to continue with this when I didn't have an immediate need.
+That said, it would take a much work to get many of the app's features working other radios using similar protocols.

+### Does the app use compressed data streams?

+No.  There isn't a large amount of data being transferred to the control app, mostly just the 512-byte frequency spectrum and ~270-byte audio spectrum every quarter second or so and much less going in the other direction.
+I want to transfer audio for data modes as well, but even with that I don't think compression will be needed over the USB connection.
+Also, the work required to compress the data might bog down the Teensy.
+I'll see how it goes when I get there.